Daaku Maharaaj: Plot

 1996: Krishnamurthy, a wealthy philanthropist, lives a peaceful life with his orphaned granddaughter, Vaishnavi, in Madanapalle, Chittoor district.
-Krishnamurthy reports illicit wildlife trade in his leased out tea estate, administered by MLA Trimurthulu Naidu's younger brother, Manohar Naidu.
-Manohar absconds confinement and the estate gets seized; Trimurthulu intimidates Krishnamurthy and his family to retreat, but he refuses to budge and enlists police protection.
-Govind Gujjar, a dacoit pretending to be a servant of Krishnamurthy, notifies their notorious leader Sitaram alias Daaku Maharaaj, who is imprisoned at a prison in Bhopal, of the family's hardship.
+Krishnamurthy reports illicit wildlife trade on his leased-out tea estate, administered by MLA Trimurthulu Naidu's younger brother, Manohar Naidu.
+Manohar escapes custody and the estate gets seized; Trimurthulu intimidates Krishnamurthy and his family to retreat, but he refuses to budge and enlists police protection.
+Govind Gujjar, a dacoit pretending to be a servant of Krishnamurthy, notifies their notorious leader Sitaram alias Daaku Maharaaj, who is imprisoned in a prison in Bhopal, of the family's hardship.
 Maharaaj flees from prison with the aid of his henchmen and joins the family as their new driver under the alias Nanaji to protect Vaishnavi and builds a good rapport with her.
 Maharaaj further threatens Manohar and compels him into surrendering to the police.

-Inspector Stephen Raj, a feared encounter specialist, traces Maharaaj and takes him away benevolently without exposing him to the family.
-Meanwhile, Trimurthulu and Manohar are revealed to have been cultivating a high-quality cocaine in the tea estate for Bablu Singh Thakur and his uncle, Prince Balwant Singh Thakur.
+Inspector Stephen Raj, a feared encounter specialist, traces Maharaaj and takes him away without exposing him to the family.
+Meanwhile, Trimurthulu and Manohar are revealed to have been cultivating high-quality cocaine on the tea estate for Bablu Singh Thakur and his uncle, Prince Balwant Singh Thakur of the Thakur royal family.
 Bablu visits Krishnamurthy and puts him in the picture regarding the cocaine cultivation and asks him to withdraw his complaint so that he can export the yield and offers him a partnership; Krishnamurthy bluntly rejects it, prompting Bablu to launch an attack on his residence that night and simultaneously dispatch his men into the estate to harvest the crop.
 He also cuts Trimurthulu's throat after he questions Bablu's methods in speaking with Krishnamurthy about the lease.
 Though SI Janaki and Govind try to ward off the assassins from the family, the situation starts to get out of hand.
 Maharaaj's men hold the SP and his family at gunpoint, forcing him to free Maharaaj.
-Maharaaj comes to the family's rescue and resists Bablu's men in the estate and beheads Bablu, but is severely wounded and admitted into a hospital.
+Maharaaj comes to the family's rescue and resists Bablu's men in the estate and beheads Bablu, but is severely wounded and admitted to a hospital.
 Govind tells Krishnamurthy and his family about Maharaaj's past.